Please read this entire document to avoid having your posts rejected!

 Invite interested colleagues to apply here: https://groups.google.com/d/forum/freetree/join

 Mentions no client information whatsoever (NO references to any specific person, whether you think it’s anonymized or not).
-NOTE: The words “client” and “for” are rejection flags which typically cause your post to be delayed.
+NOTE: The words “client” and “for” are rejection flags which will cause your post to be delayed.

 Is written by and for you, not on behalf of a third party.